greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   The new value for the `FILLFACTOR` parameter, which is a percentage between 10 and 100.
 100 is the default.

 DISTRIBUTED BY \(\{column\_name \[opclass\]\}\) \| DISTRIBUTED RANDOMLY \| DISTRIBUTED REPLICATED :   Specifies the distribution policy for a table.
 Changing a hash distribution policy causes the table data to be physically redistributed, which can be resource intensive.
-If you declare the same hash distribution policy or change from hash to random distribution, data will not be redistributed unless you declare `SET WITH (REORGANIZE=true)`.
+If you declare the same hash distribution policy or change from hash to random distribution, data will not be redistributed unless you declare `SET WITH (reorganize=true)`.

 :   Changing to or from a replicated distribution policy causes the table data to be redistributed.

-REORGANIZE=true\|false
+reorganize=true\|false
-:   Use `REORGANIZE=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyways.
+:   Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyways.

 parent\_table
 :   A parent table to associate or de-associate with this table.